 What is a SIPP?

 A self-invested personal pension (SIPP) is a type of pension that allows you to choose exactly what to invest in and how to manage your pension pot.
-Alongside state pensions and workplace pension schemes, it is a tax-efficient way to save for retirement - although it isn't suitable for everyone.
-While a SIPP provides the greatest level of flexibility of any type of pension in terms of the range of investments available and the control the individual has to decide how to invest, it also requires a certain level of confidence and know-how when it comes to making investment decisions and managing your portfolio.
-It can also attract a higher level of fees and charges than other options.
+Alongside state pensions and workplace pension schemes, it is a tax-efficient way to save for retirement, though it isn't suitable for everyone.
+While a SIPP offers the greatest level of flexibility of any pension type in terms of the range of investments available and the control the individual has over how to invest, it also requires a certain level of confidence and know-how when it comes to making investment decisions and managing your portfolio.
+It can also attract higher fees and charges than other options.

-At its most basic level a SIPP is a type of investment wrapper, which means it is a place to group together your investments where everything within that pot is subject to the same taxation and rules on how and when you can access that money.
+At its most basic level, a SIPP is a type of investment wrapper, meaning it is a place to group your investments, where everything within that pot is subject to the same taxation and rules on how and when you can access that money.
 It is a tax-efficient way to save for retirement and allows you to invest in a wide range of underlying investments, including some more esoteric options.

 Key features of a SIPP